php-etl/documentation/content/components/satellite/_index.en.md

 {{< feature-state for_mw_version="0.1" state="alpha" >}}

-### Definition of a Satellite
+# Satellite

-A satellite is a micro-service running in the cloud, packaged as a docker image.
+> A satellite is a micro-service running in the cloud, packaged as a docker image.
-It can be deployed in any Docker infrastructure, including Kubernetes clusters.
+> It can be deployed in any Docker infrastructure, including Kubernetes clusters.

-There are 4 types of runtimes, depending on your needs you will have to choose one of:
- * `http-api`: the micro-service will be operating an API, on which several URL routes can be registered. `http-api` is used for REST API.
- * `http-hook`: the micro-service will be operating an API on a single URL route. `http-hook` is used for webhooks.
-A webhook is a POST request sent to a URL.
-It's considered to be a means for one application to provide other applications with real-time information
- * `pipeline`: the micro-service will be operating a data pipeline, executed in the backend that can be executed as a cron job.
-For more information on pipelines, see [Pipeline](../pipeline/).
- * `batch`: the micro-service will be orchestrating more than one data pipeline, executed in the backend that can be executed as a cron job

-### Building your own satellite
+## Building a satellite

-Make sure that you have a yaml file in your root folder which will contain all your configuration.
+The configuration of your satellite will be defined in a file named `satellite.yaml`.

+### Setting up the Adapter

-Then, let's declare the docker image (or the file) on which we want to build our micro-service.
+First, you should declare the docker image, or the file, on which we want to build the micro-service.

 #### Using Docker
-To use a docker image to build your micro-service, implement the `docker` key.
+To use a docker image to build your micro-service, implement the `docker` key with its configuration options :

+- `from` : determines the image on which your code will run
+- `workdir` : define the working directory of a Docker container
+- `tags` : determines the references to the Docker images

 {{< tabs name="basic_definition" >}}